alyakin314/alyakin314.github.io/index.md

 **Status Quo**

-I am currently (March 2024-March 2025) a visiting medical (MD) student researcher at NYU [OLAB](https://www.nyuolab.org/) under the supervsion of Dr.
+I am currently (March 2024-March 2025) a visiting medical (MD) student researcher at NYU [OLAB](https://www.nyuolab.org/) under the supervsion of [Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
-[Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
-After completing this research experience, I plan to return to finish my MD at the Washington University School of Medicine in St. Louis.
+I am co-advised by [Eric Leuthardt] at my home institution (Washington University School of Medicine in Saint Louis).
+After completing this research experience, I plan to return to finish my MD at the WUSM..
 At this stage of my soul-searching I am most likely to pursue a carreer in ~~emergency medicine~~ ~~critical care~~ ~~anesthesiology~~ ~~neurosurgery~~ ~~cardiac surgery~~ neurosurgery.

 Research-wise, I am curious about
-1. artificial intelligence, and why might neural networks have some already
+1. artificial intelligence, and why might neural networks have some already,
 2. human intelligence, and why I might not have any still.

 Most of my recent work has been on Large Language Models (LLMs), after they became cool.

+Every math answer I give you is always up to a sign/inverse/reciprocal/transpose/etc. Constants are overrated.

 **Road So Far**